-- First of all, the term Le Morne Brabant serves as the name for a geological marvel.
-It also ranks as an incredibly beautiful and unique geological formation.
+- As can be clearly seen, the term Le Morne Brabant serves as the name for a geological marvel.
+It also ranks as an incredibly beautiful and unique natural formation.
 In point of fact, this fabulous site represents a highly distinctive peninsula.

-- Furthermore, this magnificent site itself formed connected to an equally beautiful location.
-It actually connects to the equally stunning island of Mauritius.
-Additionally, the awesome work of Nature was named in honor of its very discovery.
+- This magnificent site itself also formed as connected to an equally beautiful location.
+It actually connects to the fully stunning island of Mauritius.
+Intriguingly, the awesome work of Nature was additionally named in honor of its very discovery.

-- It so happens that a ship from the Dutch East India Company ran aground on the cliffs of the stunning site.
+- It just so happened that a ship forming part of the Dutch East India Company ran aground on the cliffs of the stunning site.
 The ship, quite unsurprisingly, bore the name of the Brabant.
 This fortuitous accident occurred in the year 1783.

-- This site also has a history rich in varied culture.
-Furthermore, in some cases, this historical richness also extends to legend.
-Firstly, in the early 19th century, the breathtaking location served as a haven for runaway slaves.
+- This visually captivating site also possesses a history rich in varied culture.
+In some cases, this historical richness also extends to including legends.
+Originally, in the early 19th century, the breathtaking location served as a haven for runaway slaves.

-- Secondly, after the abolition of slavery in Mauritius, a true tragedy took place here.
+- After the abolition of slavery in Mauritius, a true tragedy subsequently took place here.
 Many escaped slaves supposedly jumped to their deaths when police came to inform them of their liberation, believing they had come to retake them.